Eliza Garth

 St. George’s Episcopal Church, Valley Lee, MD - founded 1638

-“Shall We Gather,” a professional video about these gatherings shot in Valley Lee, Maryland, will include historical documentary, storytelling, and musical arts elements.
-Directed by Emmy-nominated Naeem Cobb of Forever Media, it will tell the story of Bethesda United Methodist and St. George’s Episcopal, two historic churches in Valley Lee, and how their stories echo throughout society in Southern Maryland and our nation today.
+“Shall We Gather,” a professional video about these gatherings shot in Valley Lee, Maryland, includes historical documentary, storytelling, and musical arts elements.
+Directed by Emmy-nominated Naeem Cobb of Forever Media, it tells the story of Bethesda United Methodist and St. George’s Episcopal, two historic churches in Valley Lee, and how their stories echo throughout society in Southern Maryland and our nation today.
 Eliza Garth is the Executive Producer.

 Shall we gather?